 Interchange exchanges give your whole family the chance to experience another culture and make new friends.

 Each Interchange delegation will travel with an adult Leader who will participate in all group activities and perform home visits.
 The same Leaders will facilitate the hosting activities for the delegations here in SE Michigan.
+If the delegation is greater than 7 delegates, we will add a Junior Leader or Co-Leader.

 What happens when we host?